weaviate/weaviate-io/developers/weaviate/concepts/data.md

 Multi-tenancy is especially useful for use-cases where you want to store data for multiple customers, or where you want to store data for multiple projects.

+### Tenancy and IDs

+Each tenancy works like a namespace.
+So, different tenants could have objects with the same IDs.
+What makes an object’s ID unique is not just the object ID itself, but the combination of the tenant and the object ID.

 ### Key features

 - Each tenant has a dedicated high-performance vector index providing query speeds as if the tenant was the only user on the cluster.